 With an emphasis on educational programing, students use their first year in the program to engage youth and adults in meaningful, out-of-school, arts and community-based, learning experiences as part of an AmeriCorps or other residency.
 Alongside this work, Track 1 students also use the first year to pursue their individual artist's practice in relation to the community.
 A full-time artmaking emphasis occurs during the second year.

 Students looking forward to a full- or part-time career in community-based education will design, develop, implement, and/or expand arts-based educational programming for youth and adults; create and plan arts-based events in community; and support the institutional, managerial and fiscal health of a host organization.

-Students who are U.S. citizens are invited to apply to AmeriCorps through MICA's Community Art Collaborative (CAC) Office and receive a living stipend, educational award and other benefits.
-MFACA students opting to join AmeriCorps work in Baltimore through early August.
+Student who are U.S. citizens are invited to apply to AmeriCorps through MICA's Community Art Collaborative (CAC) AmeriCorps Program and receive a living stipend, educational award and other benefits.
+MFACA student opting to join CAC-AmeriCorps will begin working at community arts organizations in Baltimore in October, and will work at those organizations through mid-August.

 With an emphasis on socially engaged art practices, projects, programs, and/or activities, students following Track #2 define their own community-based residency as a way to pursue their individual artmaking.
 This series of investigations reflect their development as an artist in relation to the community during both program years.

 Students wishing to emphasize their own artmaking and practice during MFACA's first year may define their own residency partnership(s).

 Students advance their own practices by designing, developing and implementing arts-based art projects, programs, happenings and/or events supporting community organizing, building, advocacy, activism and other "change initiatives" that ultimately support the integrity, needs, and well-being of a host organization, group or community.